SillyTavern/SillyTavern-Docs/Usage/Core Concepts/personas.md

 1. Open a chat (either group or individual).
 2. Select a desired persona by clicking on its avatar.
 3. Click the lock icon in the buttons row next to a name input.
 4. To revert this action, click the unlock icon.
-Then persona won't be changed automatically.
+Then persona won't be changed automatically when the chat is reopened.

 Alternatively, you could use /lock and /unlock slash commands to achieve the same result.

 ## Default persona

-You can select one persona to be your preferred default identity, selecting automatically for all new chats and chats when a persona is not locked.
+You can select one persona to be your preferred default identity, selecting it automatically for all new chats and chats where a persona is not locked.
 The default persona is represented by a yellow outline on the Persona Management panel.

 * To set persona as a default, hover (tap on mobile) over the persona avatar and click the top-right "crown" button, then confirm your action.